tencentyun/intlcloud-documents/yehe_doc/存储/日志服务/快速入门/五分钟入门指南_intl_en.md

 ### 4. Creating a server group

 CLS uses a [server group](https://intl.cloud.tencent.com/document/product/614/30449) to manage a list of log source servers.
-Log in to the CLS console(https://console.cloud.tencent.com/cls), and click **Server Group** in the left sidebar to open the server group management page.
+Log in to the CLS console(https://console.cloud.tencent.com/cls), and click **Server Group** on the left sidebar to open the server group management page.
 Select the appropriate region at the top of the page, and click **Create Server Group**.
 A server group can contain multiple server IP addresses (one IP address per line).
 For CVM, enter the private IP address directly.
-For more information, see [Server Group Management](https://intl.cloud.tencent.com/document/product/614/17412).
+For more information, please see [Server Group Management](https://intl.cloud.tencent.com/document/product/614/17412).

 Once created, click **View** to check the status of LogListener connection to the CLB service.
 If the status is normal, the LogListener client has connected to CLS successfully.
 Otherwise, please see [Server Group Exception](https://intl.cloud.tencent.com/document/product/614/17424) for troubleshooting.
 ![image](https://main.qcloudimg.com/raw/3a3e3eca80cfb7e86b787e4800db3708.png)